Dried cranberries and almonds are surrounded by rich dark chocolate in this healthy dark chocolate cranberry bark.

 Ingredient notes and substitutions

-Coconut oil - This might add a slight coconut flavor to the chocolate, if you prefer less of a coconut flavor, use refined coconut oil.
+Coconut oil might add a slight coconut flavor to the chocolate; if you prefer less coconut flavor, be sure to use refined coconut oil.

 Maple syrup - Adds a naturally sweet flavor to the bark.
 Look for real maple syrup and not pancake syrup which is made with corn syrup.